UniMath/agda-unimath/src/foundations/14-propositional-truncation.lagda.md

         ( is-ptr-f (Σ-Prop P Q)))
       ( id {A = type-Prop P})

+abstract
   dependent-universal-property-trunc-Prop :
     {l1 : Level} {A : UU l1} {l : Level} →
       dependent-universal-property-propositional-truncation l
       ( trunc-Prop A)
       ( unit-trunc-Prop)
   dependent-universal-property-trunc-Prop {A = A} =
     dependent-universal-property-is-propositional-truncation
       ( trunc-Prop A)
       ( unit-trunc-Prop)
       ( is-propositional-truncation-trunc-Prop A)

 module _
   {l1 l2 : Level} {A : UU l1} (P : type-trunc-Prop A → UU-Prop l2)